-Rolling back to the subgame at the empty network, Proposition characterizes the equilibrium path of networks when the No Exclusion condition is violated for the two largest countries.
-To this end, let $\hat{\delta}{i,j}^{NE}(\alpha) \equiv \max \{ \bar{\delta}{i,j}^{NE}(\alpha), \bar{\delta}{j,i}^{NE}(\alpha) \}$ and remember $g \succ_i g'$ is a comparison of continuation payoffs resulting from transitions to g and g'.
+Rolling back to the subgame at the empty network and solving this subgame reveals the equilibrium path of networks.
+Proposition 3 characterizes the equilibrium path of networks when the No Exclusion condition is violated for the two largest countries.
+Remember $g \succ_i g'$ embodies a comparison of continuation payoffs resulting from transitions to g and g'.18